County Court

-County court judges are elected by voters and serve 6 year terms.
-At the end of each term, if they are not challenged, they win the election automatically.
+Circuit court judges are elected in the General by voters and serve 6 year terms.
+At the end of each term they run for the seat again.
+If they run unopposed, they win the election automatically.
+If a vacancy is created between elections, they are appointed by the Governor.

 Job Details